 Swift, Simon.
 “Romanticism and Unhappiness: Melancholy as a Romantic Legacy.”
 Legacies of Romanticism: Literature, Culture, Aesthetics, edited by Carmen Casaliggi and Paul March-Russell, Routledge, 2012, pp. 245–59.

 Whitman, Walt.
 Leaves of Grass.
-New York: n.p., 1855.
+New York, 1855.

 Williams, Raymond.
 Keywords: A Vocabulary of Culture and Society.
 Fontana, 1973.